EDUC 1002 - Primary School Interaction

 The collaborative learning components will occur during the semester and students will be involved in the assessment process.

-The two individual learning pieces will together form a portfolio to be submitted at the conclusion of the semester on Monday 3rd of November.
-The portfolio can be submitted on MyUni by the end of the day.
+The two individual learning pieces will together form a portfolio to be submitted at the conclusion of the semester on Monday the 2nd of November to Nina during the seminar.
+The essay and data analysis must also be submitted on MyUni by the end of the day.

 Component 2 Group Seminar Presentation 10%